OndrejHome/ansible.ha-cluster-pacemaker/README.md

     cluster_configure_fence_xvm: true
     ```

+  - configure cluster with fence_vmware_soap fencing device ?
+    This will install fence_vmware_soap fencing agent and configure it.
+When this is enabled you
+    have to specify 3 additional variables with information on accessing the vCenter.
+    NOTE: You also need to define 'vm_name' in the inventory for each cluster node specifying the name or UUID of VM
+    as seen on the hypervisor or in the output of `fence_vmware_soap -o list` command.
+    ```
+    cluster_configure_fence_vmware_soap: false
+    fence_vmware_ipaddr: ''
+    fence_vmware_login: ''
+    fence_vmware_passwd: ''
+    ```
+    You can optionally change the additional attributes passed to fence_vmware_soap using the variable `fence_vmware_options`.
+    By default this variable enables encryption but disables validation of certificates.
+    ```
+    fence_vmware_options: 'ssl="1" ssl_insecure="1"'
+    ```

   - configure cluster with fence_kdump fencing device ?
     This starts kdump service and defines the fence_kdump stonith devices.
     NOTE: if the kdump service is not started this won't work properly or at all